nbondarczuk/debill/README.md

 ### Database

-Any relational DB.
-Postgress shall be fine but considering Oracle as well.
+Any relational DB, Postgress shall be fine but considering Oracle as well.
 Less Golang friendly as there is no ARM Oracle client yet.

 The data model is created on the fly using the model entieties JSON structures.